campusrover/ros_hum_interaction/src/README.md

 # Human Interaction on the TurtleBot3 Using Voice Recognition
 *Note: Project runs on ROS Kinetic on VirtualBox/VMWare Ubuntu 16.04

-**ABOUT US:**
-We are the human interaction team!
-We worked on this project from October to November.
-This project was done in an independent study with Professor Salas, but will be reused for the next generation of developers in Autonomous Robotics Lab (COSI 119A).

-**Contributors:**
-Ben Winschel
-Jonas Tjahjadi
-Rosalind Ellis (first two weeks)

-**Project Advisor:**
-Professor Pito Salas

 ## PURPOSE:
 This src folder contains code, testing code, basic examples, and project code meant for the human interface of the Brandeis Campus Rover project.